 Girls Inc., a national organization, was founded as “Girls Club” to serve girls and young women in the aftermath of the Civil War.
 The clubs were founded upon the fundamental belief in the inherent potential of each girl and established the core value of creating a safe gathering place for girls.

 In 1955, the Junior Women’s Club of Santa Barbara responded to a teenager’s plea on a local “Free Speech” radio program.
 The young woman asked “Why can’t we have a Girls Club in Santa Barbara?”
 Mrs. Ada McReynolds Wise, a retired dress designer and member of the Women’s Club responded.

-On March 17, 1958, the Girls Club of Santa Barbara (now Girls Incorporated of Greater Santa Barbara) was incorporated as a non-profit organization.
+On March 17, 1958, the Girls Club of Santa Barbara was incorporated as a non-profit organization.
 The mission: To help girls become good wives, mothers, homemakers, and citizens.
-The Girls Club served 280 girls a year ages 6 through 16 years, and the annual membership fee was $1 per girl.
+The Girls Club served 280 girls a year ages 6-16 years, and the annual membership fee was $1 per girl.

-The Girls Club continued to grow in popularity and service, expanding through the Parks and Recreation Department, and the Santa Barbara School District.
+The Girls Clubs continued to grow in popularity and service, expanding through the Parks and Recreation Department, and the Santa Barbara School District.
 The Girls Club published “Choices” and “Challenges,” teen-life planning journals, and formed Advocacy Press, a non-profit publishing company.